gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 Note we're using the 3d matrix math functions.
-We could just use `0` for `z` on translation and `1` for `z` on scale but I find that I'm so used to using the 2d functions from Canvas 2d that I often forget to specify `z` an then the code breaks so let's make `z` optional
+We could just use `0` for `z` on translation and `1` for `z` on scale but I find that I'm so used to using the 2d functions from Canvas 2d that I often forget to specify `z` and then the code breaks so let's make `z` optional

 ```
 // Translates the current matrix